Diction

 Diction has multiple concerns, of which register, the adaptation of style and formality to the social context, is foremost.
 Literary diction analysis reveals how a passage establishes tone and characterization, e.g. a preponderance of verbs relating physical movement suggests an active character, while a preponderance of verbs relating states of mind portrays an introspective character.
 Diction also has an impact upon word choice and syntax.

 Aristotle, in The Poetics (20), defines the parts of diction (λέξις) as the letter, the syllable, the conjunction, the article, the noun, the verb, the case, and the speech (λόγος), though one commentator remarks that "the text is so confused and some of the words have such a variety of meanings that one cannot always be certain what the Greek says, much less what Aristotle means."

 In literature

 Diction is usually judged in reference to the prevailing standards of proper writing and speech and is seen as the mark of quality of the writing.
-It is also understood as the selection of certain words or phrases that become peculiar to a writer.
+It is also understood as the selection of certain words or phrases that become peculiar to a writer or character.